 Licensing as a pharmacist requires the completion of a Doctor of Pharmacy (PharmD) degree.
 In Michigan, schools of pharmacy are at Ferris State University, the University of Michigan-Ann Arbor, and Wayne State University.
 Pre-Pharmacy students should obtain detailed information early from the pharmacy schools to which they may wish to apply for admission.
-In addition, students with the goal of attending pharmacy school should seek the assistance and guidance of an advisor from the Chemistry and Biochemistry Department Chemistry and Biochemistry Department.
+In addition, students with the goal of attending pharmacy school should seek the assistance and guidance of an advisor from th Department of Chemistry and Biochemistry.

 At the University of Michigan-Flint, two degrees offer designated Pre-Pharmacy tracks: